MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ## Using tabs

 Tabs make your bot much more functional.
-With tabs, you can achieve the following:
+With tabs, you can create the following:

 ### &#x2713; A place to host standing queries